Maintaining Status on Post-Completion OPT

 During your 60-day grace period, you may not work.

 If a student on OPT fails to maintain their immigration status, as explained above, the student will violate their immigration status.
-Status violations are serious and can result in the accrual of unlawful presence.
+Status violations are serious and can result in the denial of future immigration benefits or more.
 It is extremely important that you adhere to all reporting deadlines, understand your obligations as an F-1 student on OPT, and follow all state and federal laws.
 If you have questions about status violations while on OPT, please contact ISS.